cisco/mindmeld/docs/source/userguide/role_classifier.rst

 Slicing and dicing these results for error analysis is easily done with `list comprehensions <https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions>`_.

 Our example dataset is fairly small, and we get just one case of misclassification.
 But for a real-world app with a large test set, we'd need to be able inspect incorrect predictions for a particular role.
-Try this using the ``newtime`` role from our example:
+Try this using the ``new_time`` role from our example:

 .. code-block:: python